Improve your (blog) posts - images for successful (small) business marketing

-Free editing software
+Free editing software for the (small) business owner

 We use Photoshop from the Adobe Creative Cloud package, which is the industry standard and worth the monthly outlay, in our opinion.
 However, if you don’t feel you need such a powerful tool and you’d rather help your bottom line by using some free software instead, here are a couple of recommendations as alternatives.